Lan Wang (materials scientist)

-Professor Lan Wang is a Chinese/Australian material scientist known for expertise in materials synthesis and advanced materials characterisation.
+Professor Lan Wang is a Chinese-Australian materials scientist known for expertise in materials synthesis and advanced materials characterisation.

 He was appointed as an associate professor of physics at RMIT University in Melbourne, Australia in 2014.

 Career

 Wang has a Bachelor of Science in Physics (1993) and Master of Science in theoretical physics (1997) from Zhejiang University, China, a PhD in Physics from the National University of Singapore, Singapore (2001) and a PhD in Materials Sciences from the University of Minnesota, USA (2006).

-He has held professional positions at XinDa Communication Solution Inc, China; Rush Presbyterian St Luke’s Medical Center, Chicago, USA; University of Minnesota, USA; and Nanyang Technological University, Singapore.
+He has held professional positions at XinDa Communication Solution Inc, China; Rush Presbyterian St Luke's Medical Center, Chicago, USA; University of Minnesota, USA; and Nanyang Technological University, Singapore.

 From 2014 he has been Associate Professor, School of Applied Science, RMIT University.

 Wang is a Theme Leader and node leader at ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) where he leads the Centre's nano-device fabrication research theme, as well as studying high-temperature quantum anomalous Hall systems in topological materials.

-Past and current collaborations include the National University of Singapore (NUS), Hong Kong University (HKU), University of Southampton, and the China High Magnetic Field Lab at Chinese Academy of Science.
+Past and current collaborations include the National University of Singapore (NUS), Hong Kong University (HKU), University of Southampton, and the China High Magnetic Field Lab at Chinese Academy of Sciences.